-In Method 2, if the compartment is displayed the method will NOT hide the
+In Method 2, if the compartment is displayed the method will NOT hide the compartment.
+It is recommended that you use this method if the compartment is already hidden.

 Any changes you make to the list of elements in the compartment, or their names, are immediately reflected in the Note to maintain the accuracy of the displayed information.